Normally, you can start taking money from your pension at your normal minimum pension age if you want to – but you don’t have to take it then.

 However, you also have a ‘selected retirement age’, which is likely to be later than your normal minimum pension age.
 For your pot with The People’s Pension, your selected retirement age is based on your State Pension age by default – or you can change it through your Online Account if you want to.

 It’s a good idea to review your selected retirement age and make sure it reflects roughly when you think you’re going to retire – because we use this age to calculate your expected pension shown in your annual statement.

 Taking money out of your pension pot before your selected retirement age will affect how much you receive later.

-You may be able to take money from your pension savings earlier than age 55 if you need to due to ill health.
+You may be able to take money from your pension savings earlier than your normal minimum pension age if you need to due to ill health.

 If you’ve had to stop working because you’ve become physically or mentally incapable of continuing your job, you should get in touch with your pension provider to find out more about taking your pension savings early.

 Your State Pension age and other types of pension